systematic-magic/pmc-docs/docs/source/research_papers_pdf.rst

    :alt: Copyright string

 ..
 ATTENTION::
    	`Gonzales Suares` on the screenshot above is a compound surname.
-Please make sure that full surname is listed in the Copyright string, rahter than the last bit.
+Please make sure that full surname is listed in the Copyright string, rahter than just last bit.

 2.3.
 Check that there is et al. after LastName_of_FirstAuthor.